charlesnicholson/nanoprintf/README.md

 nanoprintf is an implementation of snprintf and vsnprintf for embedded systems that, when fully enabled, aim for C11 standard compliance.
 The primary exceptions are `double` (they get casted to `float`), scientific notation (`%e`, `%g`, `%a`), and the conversions that require `wcrtomb` to exist.
 C23 binary integer output is optionally supported as per [N2630](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2630.pdf).
 Safety extensions for snprintf and vsnprintf can be optionally configured to return trimmed or fully-empty strings on buffer overflow events.

 nanoprintf makes no memory allocations and uses less than 100 bytes of stack.
-It compiles to between *~780-2600 bytes of object code* on a Cortex-M architecture, depending on configuration.
+It compiles to between *~780-2400 bytes of object code* on a Cortex-M0 architecture, depending on configuration.

 All code is written in a minimal dialect of C99 for maximal compiler compatibility, compiles cleanly at the highest warning levels on clang + gcc + msvc, raises no issues from UBsan or Asan, and is exhaustively tested on 32-bit and 64-bit architectures. nanoprintf does include C standard headers but only uses them for C99 types and argument lists; no calls are made into stdlib / libc, with the exception of any internal double-to-float conversion ABI calls your compiler might emit.
 As usual, some Windows-specific headers are required if you're compiling natively for msvc.